ordinarylinuxuser/linux-docs/docs/04_ARCH_TERMINAL_SETUP.md

-# Installation of Hardware Drivers for Arch Linux Gnome
+# Installation of Terminal Setup for ArchLinux

 ## Prerequisites